hatchddigital/empty-coop/README.md

 ## Purpose

 Empty-coop is a consistent base for all our projects at Hatchd.
-It doesn't force the author to adjust to a specific way of writing; it is a starting point not a boilerplate.
+It doesn't force the author to adjust to a specific way of writing (although we have a house  style at Hatchd); it is a starting point not a framework.

 ## Guidelines